jmsckv/EncDecMeta/readme.md

-This repo provides a user-friendly, modular encoder decoder meta search space for semantic segmentation.
-It is based on PyTorch and Ray Tune.
-The search strategy is the asysnchronous successive halving algorithm (ASHA).

-**The current key use case is automating building robus (and searched!) baseline for semantic segmentation tasks.**
-Current key restrictions are not data augmentation mechanisms and no ResNet-like or DenseNet-like connections between convolutional layers.
-Please see below in the future extensions sections

-Fixed architectures can be specified analoguous to search space spaces in .py configuration files.
 For example, we can define an architecture close to the U-net proposed by Ronneberger et al. (2015) as follows (see `src/configurations/unet.py`for more details).